Today’s transitioning executives are re-entering the job market poorly prepared for digital networking.

 Join LinkedIn groups.
 They have multiple groups that cross a broad subject matter spectrum in healthcare.
 Join groups that reflect your current interests as well as those skill sets you will need in a value-based, population health management environment

 Contribute to the groups you join by creating quality discussions on subjects that interest you.
 Avoid political extremes.
 We are, after all, in healthcare and the political ideology in this industry is totally unpredictable.
-Ask people to engage with you — what do you think about this?
+Ask people to engage with you – what do you think about this?
 Note: Every time you post, your photo appears next to your discussion.
-That is why it is so important to have a great head shot photo.
+That is why it is so important to have a great headshot photo.
 (No dogs, kids or selfies behind the wheel of your car.)
-Remember, this is where recruiters live and they are scanning for insightful pros who have substance
+If you want to make sure that your photograph captures everything about your personality, whilst remaining professional at the same time, you may want to contact someone like this Toronto headshot photographer and get your photos taken professionally so you have a better chance at being able to spice up your LinkedIn profile, but in a positive manner.
+It’s also important to remember that this is where recruiters live and they are scanning for insightful pros who have substance

 Comment on the discussions other have posted.
 Remember your brand so always take the high ground in your responses even when you think their post is ridiculous, blatantly self serving or idiotic